Last updated 10 October 2018 - see all updates

 - 1. Navigate to Main facts and figures section

-- 2. Navigate toPhysical inactivity by ethnicity section
+- 2. Navigate toFamily units receiving state support, by ethnicity and type of support section

-- 3. Navigate toPhysical inactivity by ethnicity and gender section
+- 3. Navigate toFamily units receiving non-income related benefits, by ethnicity and type of benefit section

 1. Main facts and figures

-new data has been published for the year 2016/17 and data for 2015/16 has been revised so that the “all ethnic groups” category now includes those with unknown ethnicity while data for individual ethnic groups is not affected – this data isn’t currently reflected in the charts, tables and commentary on this page, but you can get a CSV file with the latest figures if you download the data
+new data has been published for the 3-year period 2014/15 to 2016/17 – this data isn’t currently reflected in the charts, tables and commentary on this page, but you can get a CSV file with the latest figures if you download the data

 The ethnic categories used in this data